How it works

 PRELIMS shares a publishing industry Code of Conduct for suppliers ensuring that all sites meet their recognised standards for labour and environmental practices.

 Suppliers benefit by easily sharing their audit results with multiple publishers, saving them time and money by avoiding duplication.

 The Code of Conduct collates standards that are based on existing internationally-recognised Codes and Laws.
-The Code outlines what the publishers expect from their printers, and also the publishers’ commitments to their printers.
+The Code outlines what the publishers expect from their suppliers, and also the publishers’ commitments to their suppliers.